ErraticPattern/obsidian-ideas/2 - Source Material/Masters/heading_1/neurophysiology/Clinical and Experimental Electrophysiology.md

 #### Filters

 High-pass filters let the high frequencies pass.
 Low-pass filters do the opposite.
-Band-pass filters cut both high and low frequencies.
-Notch filters cut a select region of frequencies – in Portugal these are used to cut the 50 Hz frequencies of emanating AC.
+Band-pass filters cut both high and low frequencies. [[Band-stop filter]]s cut a select region of frequencies – in Portugal these are used to cut the 50 Hz frequencies of emanating AC.

 Filter capacity can be assessed with measures such as **signal-to-noise ratio (S/R)** and **Common Mode Rejection Ratio (CMRR)**.
 CMMR is used in differential amplifiers since these record the difference in voltage between the two electrodes.
 A high CMRR value indicates that the differential amplifier can effectively reject common mode signals ([[#^footnote-15|Comment Unknown Author 15]]), while a low CMRR value indicates that the common mode signals are being amplified along with the differential signal, which can lead to errors or inaccuracies in the output signal.